 Since 2004 PIS has been developing an annual "food sampling plan for testing" as part of official food control and monitoring.
 In terms of controlling the presence of GE food, more than 600 samples are taken for testing every year, of which only a few are disqualified (approximately 1-2 percent), mainly due to a lack of proper labeling of products containing authorized GE products or due to the presence of unauthorized GE products.
 For example, samples of products containing corn, soybean or their derivatives, products labeled with the information "GMO-free" and imported potatoes, fruits, and vegetables (papaya, tomato, squash) are taken for testing.
-Non-compliance most often concerns products from the group of confectionery products (wafers with filling, cookies) and grains and flour products (linseed, flax seeds, rice noodles).
+Non-compliance most often concerns products (linseed, flax seeds, rice noodles).